-Taking a decision of implementing LMS system for your organization is not a very tough decision but a little confusing, and requires weighing up your needs as per the learners’ challenges.
-Learning style varies among the different types of learning needs, say Corporate training or Academic learning.
+Taking a decision of implementing an LMS system for your organization is not a very tough decision but a little confusing, and requires weighing up your needs as per the learner’s challenges.
+Learning style varies among the different types of learning needs, says Corporate training or Academic learning.
 The invariable goal of each set of learning style is to enhance the methods of learning.
-Picking up the right LMS as per the learning is very important because a wrong choice will end-up with a frustrated learner, trainers or teachers.
-At end-of-the-day, making a right decision for the first time in choosing LMS will not only save effort and time in employing it, but also saves cost through a long-term adaptation strategy.
+Picking up the right LMS as per the learning is very important because a wrong choice will end up with a frustrated learner, trainers or teachers.
+At end-of-the-day, making the right decision for the first time in choosing LMS will not only save effort and time in employing it but also saves cost through a long-term adaptation strategy.

-Making a decision in choosing the right LMS involves detailed understanding and evaluating your choices against the requirements in making the best fit choice.
-If your team is at a stage of choosing the LMS platform or product, your Learning & Development Head or Training Manager would have already listed down those evaluations criteria.
+Making a decision in choosing the right LMS involves detailed understanding and evaluating your choices against the requirements in making the best-fit choice.
+If your team is at a stage of choosing the LMS platform or product, your Learning & Development Head or Training Manager would have already listed down those evaluation criteria.

 Similarities between Corporate training and Academic Learning

 Corporate or an Academic LMS, both learning styles have lots in common: